-instantiate”ruleName” (argumentList)

 Description of Syntax: A VIL instantiate expression consists of the following elements:

-The keyword instantiate followed by either the name of a variable containing the project to instantiate (form 1-3) or a string containing the qualified name of the rule to be executed (form 4).
+The keyword instantiate followed by either the name of a variable containing the project to instantiate or a string containing the qualified name of the rule to be executed.

 The argument list of the rule to be executed in parenthesis.
 Please note, that in particular also the source project (in form 1-3 the project the script is defined for), the (relevant part of the) configuration and the target project (typically the calling project) must be given (following the VIL parameter conventions).
 Further, optional named arguments may be given.